Our Story

 Get to know more about us

 We are a young church that was formed and is continually being formed by the grace of God.
-In 2014, Daniel and Stephanie Englehart moved to Des Moines, Washington sensing God's call to start a new church in the city.
+In 2014, Daniel and Stephanie Englehart began sensing a desire to start a new church in South Sound.
 They spent 2015 learning from a new church in Seattle before being sent out with support from churches in Fremont, West Seattle, and Burien.
 In the Spring of 2016, a group of 12 people joined together and launched the church on Easter Sunday.
 As the church began to meet together each week, more individuals, couples, and families joined.
-Soon they moved from the Englehart's living room to Highline College.
-In 2017, the church began renting space from Gathering Place Church in Des Moines, where we still continue to meet.
-(2038 S 222nd St, Des Moines WA)
+Soon we moved from the Englehart's living room to Highline College.

 What We Believe